NerdbotTV/API/readme.md

 60 minutes|PT1H *or* PT60M

 ## Error Format
-Errors in `v2` and `v3` are formatted as
+Errors in `v5` are formatted as the following, with the HTTP status code stating the general error type (e.g. 404 Not Found).

     {
-      "status": 401,
-      "error": "Unauthorized",
-      "message": "Missing token or invalid scope"
+      "error": "Message about the error"
     }